-In addition, confidentiality, intellectual property ownership and non-compete agreements may be breached by counterparties, and there may not be adequate remedies available to us for any such breach.
+In addition, it is often difficult to register, maintain and enforce intellectual property rights in China.
+Chinese statutes and regulations are subject to judicial interpretation and enforcement and may not be applied consistently due to the lack of clear guidance on statutory interpretation.
+Confidentiality, intellectual property ownership and non-compete agreements may be breached by counterparties, and there may not be adequate remedies available to us for any such breach.
 Accordingly, we may not be able to effectively protect or enforce our intellectual property rights in China.